🔷 Step 1: End Title XI’s Legacy Loop:

 The Harbor model brings relief to appraisers in the form of the Buy-Back Intelligence Transfer (BIT) sub-system.
 If the Harbor AVM's cascade to a useable result the appraiser or appraisers in that zone where the AVM valuation takes place (Hit Box) will receive a monetary credit.
 This is the solution that so many appraisers have been waiting for.
 Harbor resolves the copyright issues related to GSE's and others stripping data from appraisal reports to operate AVM's.

 Yes its true, the days of appraisers signing the report and having enough personal data in a report packet that allows a scammer to buy a new car are over.
-The appraiser will authorize the report and the final value will be concluded by Harbor and the many steps we have built into the system.
-Harbor brings an end to the industry designed to create lawfare against appraisers.
+The appraiser will authorize the report and the final value will be reconciled by Harbor through the many steps built into the system.
+Harbor brings an end to the industry designed around lawfare against appraisers.
 This is what "Modernization" looks like.

 Copyright © 2025 harboroversight.org - All Rights Reserved.